Novartis/dms-pipeline/README.md

 ### How do I get started? ###

 1. Clone this repository in your working directory.
-The goal is that you should be able to change just the config.yaml file to analyze data from a new set of samples.
+You will be able to analyze data from a new set of samples just by changing the config.yaml file

         mkdir myDMS
         cd myDMS